Soundbar: Soundbar hybrid

 To take advantages both from soundbar and stereo set system, some manufacturers produce soundbar hybrids in which the soundbar represents left, center, and right speakers; the subwoofer and rear-left and rear-right speakers are connected wirelessly to the soundbar.
 The setup offers all channels needed to produce 5.1 surround.

 With the increasing availability of Dolby Atmos content since 2021, it has become increasingly important for soundbars to produce height effects.
 The conventional setup involves additional wireless up-firing speakers: the ceiling of the room is to bounce height effects off the ceiling, towards the listener.
-Audio specialized companies such as Nakamichi offer a different approach, in which proprietary upmixing algorithms (patial-amplification, phase improvements, height effect sound layer interlacing) allow a regular 7.1/7.2/9.2 system to provide height effects.
+Audio specialized companies such as Nakamichi offer a different approach, in which proprietary upmixing algorithms (patial-amplification, phase improvements, height effect sound layer interlacing) allow a regular 7.1/7.2/9.2 system to provide height effects.A more recent development is Dolby Atmos FlexConnect, which detects the positions of wireless speakers and adjusts the audio to them rather than requiring fixed placement; LG's H7 soundbar, introduced in December 2025 as part of its Sound Suite system, was among the first soundbars to adopt it.

 Usage

 Soundbars were primarily designed to generate strong sound with good bass response.
 Soundbar usage has increased steadily as the world has moved to flat-screen displays.
 Earlier television sets and display units were primarily CRT-based; hence the box was bigger, facilitating larger speakers with good response.
 But with flat-screen televisions the depth of the screen is reduced dramatically, leaving little room for speakers.
 As a result, the built-in speakers lack bass response.
 Soundbars help to bridge this gap.